A Complete Cross Browser Testing Guide for Beginners:

 Where is browser compatibility testing performed?

-A few points to note, in conclusion:
+A few points to note,

 - Having been a QA teacher for a while now, I can tell what’s coming next and that is –the question, is it functional and non-functional testing?
 I think it is neither and both.